aaronkyle/social-development/social-policy/social-policy_world-bank.md

 ### The World Bank Operational Manual (OpManual)

-The World Bank Operational Manual contains the operational policies (OPs), Policies, bank procedures (BPs), Directives, and interim instructions to staff (OpMemos) on the conduct of Bank operations.</p>
+The World Bank Operational Manual contains the operational policies (OPs), Policies, bank procedures (BPs), Directives, and interim instructions to staff (OpMemos) on the conduct of Bank operations.

 <p>